-It’s hard for me to respond quickly, but I’m a master at peeling back the layers of an idea until I understand it completely.
-That’s why I’m also the girl other students come to when they’re having a hard time understanding things.
+It’s hard for me to respond quickly, but I’m the master of peeling back the layers of an idea until I understand it completely.
+That’s why I’m also the person other students come to when they’re having a hard time understanding things.
 I love being the go-to girl, but this wasn’t always my reality.

-The Introvert Brain Processes Information Differently
+The Introverted Brain Processes Information Deeply

-For the majority of people, your brain simply processes information.
-For many introverts, it’s kind of like our thoughts have to walk around a bit before they’re processed.
-Our thoughts meander through our long-term memories, combining with strategizing and deep-thought processes.
+For many people, their brain simply processes information.
+For introverts, it’s kind of like our thoughts have to walk around a bit before they’re fully understood — or explainable to others.
+At any given moment, our thoughts may meander through our long-term memories, pairing up with our emotions, our powers of strategy, and our analytical processes.
 Then they arrive at the point of conclusion.
-That’s why an introvert can stop the show with one comment in class: that comment is the culmination of a deep thought process that pulls from every part of the introvert’s knowledge and understanding.
-That’s also why these comments don’t happen often.
+That’s why an introvert can stop the show with one comment in class: That comment is the culmination of a deep thought process that pulls from every part of the introvert’s knowledge and understanding.

 Introverts Miss Very Little